 Info This is an indication of insufficient network bandwidth.
 While scanning, the image display will lag (time from movement of probe to seeing the corresponding image is excessive), or appear to stutter (pausing and resuming).
+To rule out an issue with the hardware, it is recommended to run the Vscan Air diagnostics (be sure the transducer surfaces are clean and free of gel).
+If the diagnostics fail, call the appropriate number under the contact us page found under support menu.
 Although there is not much we can do in a challenging Wi-Fi environment, there is at least one option available to try to remedy the situation.
-This can occur when the primary channel that was chosen by the probe to establish the network is the same as that of one or more networks in the area, and the existing network congestion is limiting the throughput of the Vscan Air network.
+Lagging/stuttering can occur when the primary channel that was chosen by the probe to establish the network is the same as that of one or more networks in the area, and the existing network congestion is limiting the throughput of the Vscan Air network.
 Additionally, an Android device connected to an existing network prior to pairing with the probe, might negotiate with the probe to form the new network on a primary channel that results in a situation where the Wi-Fi module on the Android device becomes inefficient at managing the throughput of both networks.
+This is especially the case if the existing connection is a 2.4GHz or a 5GHz UNII-2 network.

 Solution 1.
 Disconnect from the probe by closing the app fully (do not just put it in the background) 2.
 When the probe returns to searching (waiting to pair), launch the app and try again (The probe randomly selects a primary channel for iOS devices, and choosing a different one may solve the throughput issue.)